 ‘Isolation is a state of separateness while solitude is a state of intimacy with oneself and the universe’ (2010: 103).

-When asked if solitude was experienced a geography student scribbled next to the rating scale: ‘very much but in a good way’ Reid and Hull’s research that users flick in and out of immersion regularly during locative media experiences (Reid et al 2005: 1736; Reid and Hull 2011: 202).
-Reasons they identified are supported in our evaluation and broadenedincluding different modes of address and narrative, experimented with in Hayle Churks.
-Who is speaking and in what way they address the listener affect immersion, connection to landscape, enjoyment and whether the participant is enough to want to pass on the stories.
+When asked if solitude was experienced, a geography student scribbled next to the rating scale: ‘very much but in a good way.’
+Reid and Hull’s research illustrates that users flick in and out of immersion regularly during locative media experiences (Reid et al 2005: 1736; Reid and Hull 2011: 202).
+Reasons they identified are supported in our evaluation and broadened, including different modes of address and narrative, experimented with in Hayle Churks.
+Who is speaking and in what way they address the listener affect immersion, connection to landscape, enjoyment, and whether the participant is inspired enough to want to pass on the stories.

-Rather than feeling solitude, but still connected with immersion, conviviality or companionship felt by participants due to the close-up and intimate nature of some of the stories.
-Two theatre students explain: ‘feeling like I had company with the app stori’ ‘I enjoyed the company of the tracks AND felt I was part of a group.
+Rather than feeling solitude, but still connected with immersion, a conviviality or companionship is felt by participants due to the close-up and intimate nature of some of the stories.
+Two theatre students explain: ‘feeling like I had company with the app stories ’ . . .
+‘I enjoyed the company of the tracks AND felt I was part of a group.’

 Whether the evaluators felt connected to the landscape is of importance.
 Interested in whether connection to landscape emerged as a theme without prompting, participants were not asked about it explicitly in the first evaluation questionnaire.
 Evaluators certainly connected with the stories from the landscape, which was the most liked aspect of the app and one many wanted to share with others.
-Some felt connect to the landscape as these theatre students describe:
+Some felt an increased connection to the landscape as these theatre students describe:

-‘I felt more connected to the place and people and I felt a part of the history’
+‘I felt more connected to the place and people and I felt a part of the history.’

-‘Allowed me to understand presence and structure of older buildings as well as appreciating what is no longer there’
+‘Allowed me to understand presence and structure of older buildings as well as appreciating what is no longer there.’

-80% of app evaluators said they would come to Hayle again and see it with different eyes compared to only 53% after the MP3 walk.
-After using the app 56% would think about the future of the area while 48% would pay more attention to planning proposals in the area.
+80% of app evaluators said they would come to Hayle again and see it with different eyes, compared to only 53% after the MP3 walk.
+After using the app, 56% would think about the future of the area, while 48% would pay more attention to planning proposals in the area.

 Introduction to the Second Evaluation

-the opening day of Hayle Heritage Centre, 29 August 22 September members of the public were invited to evaluate the app using iPhone or Android during a long looped walk of approximately two hours wearing headphones.
-Participants were self-selecting and invited a Facebook page (reach of 2,000) local pressnewspaper and radio posters around town requests forwarded through friends and organisations some of the Heritage Centre opening publicity.
-Sixty evaluators, women and men between to (87% over ), completed questionnaires that once again required users to both mark the graphic rating scale and write reflective answers to provide quantitative and qualitative data that could be layered and compared.
+In 2013, from the opening day of the Hayle Heritage Centre, 29 August, through 22 September, members of the public were invited to evaluate the app using iPhone or Android during a long looped walk of approximately two hours wearing headphones.
+Participants were self-selecting and invited via a Facebook page (reach of 2,000), local press (newspaper and radio), posters around town, requests forwarded through friends and organisations, and some of the Heritage Centre opening publicity.
+Sixty evaluators, 33 women and 27 men between ages 13 to 69 (87% over were over 36), completed questionnaires that once again required users to both mark the graphic rating scale and write reflective answers, to provide quantitative and qualitative data that could be layered and compared.
 There was only one strongly significant result involving gender.
-Responses to the question ‘Do you feel more connected to the landscape now?’ show a variation between male and female responses.
-Women were in close agreement more connected to the landscape.
-Only a quarter (people) lived in Hayle.
+Responses to the question ‘Do you feel more connected to the landscape now?’ showed a variation between male and female responses.
+Women were in close agreement about feeling more connected to the landscape.
+Only a quarter of the evaluators (15 people) lived in Hayle.